 Finally, a song I was commissioned to write for the Singapore Teachers’ Academy for the aRts (STAR) about childhood memories.
 I chose to write about my growing-up years in the 60s when I was living in the PSA quarters located at Jardine Steps.
 The development no longer exists of course, as it is now occupied by Vivo City!
 Recently, a group of students from Blangah Rise Primary School, came up with their own lyrics for the tune and that experience was thoroughly satisfying.
 Thanks again to STAR for the opportunity.
 Kudos once more to Patrick Chng (recording)!

-I have always wondered why more Singaporean songwriters do not write about Singapore… not hip or cool?
+I have always wondered why more Singaporean songwriters do not write songs about Singapore… not hip or cool?
 Fuck all that.
 I am blessed to be able to document these memories of home and I hope that these songs will continue to enrich your lives in some way.
 Remember that you can check out my music over at Bandcamp.
 Thanks for listening!

 … still there’s more …